-Gross margin percentage for license revenues was 83%, 91% and 84% in 2019, 2018 and 2017, respectively.
+Gross margin percentage for license revenues was 88%, 83% and 91% in 2020, 2019 and 2018, respectively.
 Our gross margin on license revenues is dependent on the proportion of our license revenues that involve third-party technology.
-The margin in 2019 as compared to 2018 was negatively impacted by a higher proportion of our license revenues in 2019 that involved third-party technology.
+Consequently, our gross margin percentage for license revenues is higher when a lower proportion of our license revenues attracts third-party technology costs, and vice versa.